Top 7 Data Visualization Tools for Data Scientists in 2024

 Overview:

 Tableau remains one of the most popular and powerful tools for data visualization.
-Its ability to create interactive and shareable dashboards, without requiring extensive programming skills, makes it a favorite for businesses and data scientists alike.
-Tableau integrates seamlessly with a variety of data sources, including spreadsheets, SQL databases, and cloud-based data platforms.
+Its ability to create interactive and shareable dashboards without requiring extensive programming skills makes it a favourite for businesses and data scientists.
+Tableau integrates seamlessly with various data sources, including spreadsheets, SQL databases, and cloud-based data platforms.

 Key Features: